 If you open an individual retirement account (IRA), the contributions you make can help reduce your taxable income.

 As an independent contractor, you’re responsible for paying 100% of your Social Security taxes and Medicare taxes.
 The good news is that you can deduct 50% of those taxes, which will reduce both your income and self-employment taxes.

 Are you a member of a professional association?
 Do you subscribe to professional journals or publications?
 If so, your membership dues and/or subscription fees may be deducted as a business expense on Schedule C.

 It’s nearly impossible to run a business without any type of advertising or promotion.
 Here are just a few of the expenses you might incur and can deduct on Schedule C:

 - Promotional brochures and fliers

 - Business cards

 - Direct mail postcards

 9. Business Travel & Meals

 If you have to travel to meet with clients or potential customers, or for other business purposes, you may be able to deduct certain expenses.
 Typical business travel expenses include transportation, lodging, tolls, parking fees, and meals.
-Meals are calculated at 50 percent.
-Automobile expenses can be calculated by using the standard mileage rate of $.58 per mile.
+Currently, there is a temporary 100% business meal deduction for food or beverages from restaurants, as long as the expense is paid or incurred in 2021 or 2022.
+Automobile expenses can be calculated by using the standard mileage rate, which increased to $.625 beginning 7/1/2022.
 Another option is calculating actual auto expenses and depreciation, and then multiplying the amount by the percentage used for business.
 For more information on these types of deductions, refer to IRS Topic No. 511.